Government-Run Preschool Is a Dead End, Not a Lifeline

 Rather than increasing dependency on government subsidies and opening the door to more compulsory schooling, all families should be able to deduct their preschool expenses from their federal taxes.
 Individuals and businesses should also be able to make tax-deductible contributions to non-profit scholarship organizations to help low-income parents afford the preschools they—not government officials—think are best.

-Tags: Children, Civil Society, Culture, Economics, Education, England, Family, Free Market, Liberalism, Nanny State, Personal Liberty, Politics, Poverty, Socialism, Taxation, The State, Uncategorized, Welfare, Women
+Tags: Children, Civil Society, Culture, Economics, Education, England, Family, Free Market, Liberalism, Nanny State, Personal Liberty, Politics, Poverty, Socialism, Taxation, The State, Welfare, Women